 You can get such a security certificate for free from Let’s Encrypt or for around $10-$30 for a paid service.

 Of course, the last requirement is that you have a shop setup on OFN.
 You’ll need to know your shop’s OFN URL in the setup steps below.

 First of all, you’ll need to contact your local OFN team and let them know that you want to embed your OFN shop in your own website.
 You’ll need to provide them with your external domain.
 E.g. happyhenfarm.com.au so they can grant permission for your website to communicate with OFN.

 Embedding your shop is as simple as inserting a line of code into your website.
 This is the line of html that you should insert into the page where you want the shop:

 In the html above make sure to replace ‘happy-hens-farm’ with your shop’s unique OFN permalink (found in your Enterprise Settings -> Primary Details).

 Once you’ve done this, you should see your OFN shopfront appear on your webpage.

 Depending on the styling of your website you may need to add some CSS tweaks.
 They may be needed to avoid having two scroll bars, and to make sure the length and width of the embedded shop looks visually appealing.
-Make sure to test the display of your embedded shop on a mobile device.
-If the mobile display is misbehaving you may need further CSS tweaks.
-The tweaks required will be different for every website, but your website administrator should be able to help you.

 We have setup an example of an embedded shop for you to look at and play with.